lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 scenarios:

 - You have only two languages and both have excellent tooling.
-You can get away gluing together the respective build tools with some scripting.
+You can get away with gluing together the respective build tools with some scripting.
 It works, it's practical, and you get most of the monorepo benefits.
 - You have a lot of languages so you need a build tool that is monorepo-friendly and polyglot at the same time.